(formerly The Center for the Study of Russia and the Soviet Union)

 WE ARE DOING OUR BEST TO KEEP THIS SITE UP TO DATE, WHICH IS NO MEAN FEAT AS THE RUSSIANS CHANGE THEIR RULES FREQUENTLY WITH NO WARNING.

 Our arrangements for independent scholars are quite flexible.
-The basic package includes a visa invitation, affiliation as a visiting scholar and ongoing local help from our staff as needed.
+The basic package includes a humanitarian/scientific-technical visa invitation and affiliation as a visiting scholar.

 Our basic fee for this service is $250 for a single-entry visa.
 If you want a multi-entry visa of any kind, it's $300.

-If you are NOT getting a 3-year multi-entry, and are therefore ordering a single or other multi-entry invitation, we must get an original invitation sent from Moscow.
-The cost for that, which you must add to the above (either the $250 or $300) is:
+If you are NOT a US citizen, or if you are and are getting a single entry or other multi-entry invitation, we must have an original invitation sent from Moscow.
+The cost for that, which you must add to the above (either $250 or $300) is:

 UK, Europe, and Canada: $100

 These rates make no sense, but there you have it.